itsFelixH/powershell-hevc-converter/README.md

 For more advanced FFmpeg options or to explore hardware acceleration (e.g., NVENC, QSV), refer to the [FFmpeg documentation](https://ffmpeg.org/documentation.html) and specific encoder guides (e.g., [H.265 Encoding Guide](https://trac.ffmpeg.org/wiki/Encode/H.265)).

-## Contributing
+## 🤝 Contributing

-Feel free to fork this repository, submit pull requests, or open issues for any improvements or bug fixes.
-Your contributions are welcome!
+Contributions are welcome!
+Feel free to fork this repository, submit pull requests, or open issues for any improvements, bug fixes, or new features.

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Make your changes.
+4. Test your changes thoroughly.
+5. Commit your changes (`git commit -m "feat: Add new feature"`).
+6. Push to the branch (`git push origin feature/your-feature-name`).
+7. Open a Pull Request to the main branch.

+Please ensure your code adheres to PowerShell best practices and includes appropriate comment-based help for any new functions or parameters.

+## 📄 Documentation

+Detailed documentation for all functions and parameters is available on [GitHub Pages](https://itsfelixh.github.io/powershell-hevc-converter/).
+This documentation is automatically generated via a GitHub Actions workflow.

+## 📞 Support and Issues

+If you encounter any issues, have questions, or need assistance, please open an issue on the [GitHub Issues page](https://github.com/itsFelixH/powershell-hevc-converter/issues).